c-vandenberg/machine-learning-in-drug-discovery/molecular_descriptors/README.md

 **[3]** Kim, J. et al. (2021) ‘Comprehensive survey of recent drug discovery using Deep Learning’, *International Journal of Molecular Sciences*, 22(18), p.
 9983.
 **[4]** Morgan, H.L.
 (1965) ‘The generation of a unique machine description for chemical structures-a technique developed at Chemical Abstracts Service.’, *Journal of Chemical Documentation*, 5(2), pp. 107–113.
 **[5]** Weininger, D. (1988) ‘Smiles, a chemical language and information system.
 1. introduction to methodology and encoding rules’, *Journal of Chemical Information and Computer Sciences*, 28(1), pp. 31–36.
+**[6]** Todeschini, R., Lasagni, M. and Marengo, E. (1994) ‘New molecular descriptors for 2D and 3D structures. theory’, *Journal of Chemometrics*, 8(4), pp. 263–272.
+**[7]** Ferguson, A.M. et al. (1997) ‘EVA: A new theoretically based molecular descriptor for use in QSAR/QSPR analysis’, *Journal of Computer-Aided Molecular Design*, 11(2), pp. 143–152.
+**[8]** Tuppurainen, K. (1999) ‘Eeva (Electronic Eigenvalue): A new QSAR/QSPR descriptor for electronic substituent effects based on molecular orbital energies’, *SAR and QSAR in Environmental Research*, 10(1), pp. 39–46.
+**[9]** Schuur, J.H., Selzer, P. and Gasteiger, J. (1996) ‘The coding of the three-dimensional structure of molecules by molecular transforms and its application to structure-spectra correlations and studies of biological activity’, *Journal of Chemical Information and Computer Sciences*, 36(2), pp. 334–344.
+**[10]** Consonni, V., Todeschini, R. and Pavan, M. (2002) ‘Structure/response correlations and similarity/diversity analysis by getaway descriptors.
+1. theory of the novel 3D Molecular Descriptors’, *Journal of Chemical Information and Computer Sciences*, 42(3), pp. 682–692.